Molecular-scale electronics: History and progress

-Recent progress in nanotechnology and nanoscience has facilitated both experimental and theoretical study of molecular electronics.
-Development of the scanning tunneling microscope (STM) and later the atomic force microscope (AFM) have greatly facilitated manipulating single-molecule electronics.
+The scanning tunneling microscope (STM) and later the atomic force microscope (AFM) have facilitated manipulating single-molecule electronics.
 Also, theoretical advances in molecular electronics have facilitated further understanding of non-adiabatic charge transfer events at electrode-electrolyte interfaces.

 A single-molecule amplifier was implemented by C. Joachim and J.K.
 Gimzewski in IBM Zurich.
 This experiment, involving one C_{60} molecule, demonstrated that one such molecule can provide gain in a circuit via intramolecular quantum interference effects alone.

 A collaboration of researchers at Hewlett-Packard (HP) and University of California, Los Angeles (UCLA), led by James Heath, Fraser Stoddart, R. Stanley Williams, and Philip Kuekes, has developed molecular electronics based on rotaxanes and catenanes.

 Work is also occurring on the use of single-wall carbon nanotubes as field-effect transistors.
 Most of this work is being done by International Business Machines (IBM).

 Some specific reports of a field-effect transistor based on molecular self-assembled monolayers were shown to be fraudulent in 2002 as part of the Schön scandal.

-Until recently entirely theoretical, the Aviram-Ratner model for a unimolecular rectifier has been confirmed unambiguously in experiments by a group led by Geoffrey J. Ashwell at Bangor University, UK.
+The Aviram-Ratner model for a unimolecular rectifier has been confirmed experimentally.
 Many rectifying molecules have so far been identified, and the number and efficiency of these systems is growing rapidly.

 Supramolecular electronics is a new field involving electronics at a supramolecular level.

 An important issue in molecular electronics is the determination of the resistance of a single molecule (both theoretical and experimental).
 For example, Bumm, et al. used STM to analyze a single molecular switch in a self-assembled monolayer to determine how conductive such a molecule can be.
 Another problem faced by this field is the difficulty of performing direct characterization since imaging at the molecular scale is often difficult in many experimental devices.